Western Plains USD 106: History

 In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas.

 In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

 USD 106 was formed in 2004 by the consolidation of Ransom USD 302 and Bazine USD 304.

 In 2005, NesTre La Go USD 301 dissolved, and most of its students moved to Western Plains USD 106.

+On Friday, August 21, 2026 Superintendent and Principal of over a decade Jeff Jones was arrested in school.
+Jones was arrested on ten charges including misuse of public funds, theft, permitting a false claim, misconduct, encouraging of a child to commit a felony, and aggravated intimidation of a witness.